microsoft/shadow-realignment-mia/README.md

 ```

 To run the attack, you can use commands similar to Experiment 9 but you'll have to deactivate the `train-dp` environment, activate the `wb-mia` environment, and comment the lines above (since `opacus` isn't installed on `wb-mia`).

-We further provide the model config file for VGG16 architecture trained with regularisation defenses, `configs/cifar10/vgg16-regularized_wd003_robust.ini`.
-You can train VGG16 models using commands similar to Experiment 9 to check that MIAs achieve close to random performance against this model.

 ## Notes on Reusability
 We hope that future work will extend the re-alignment techniques (`src/align.py`) to other networks and symmetries along the lines described in our paper.